Joseph H. McKinley Jr.

-Joseph H. McKinley Jr. (born 1954) is a senior United States district judge of the United States District Court for the Western District of Kentucky.
+Joseph Henry McKinley Jr. (born June 9, 1954) is a senior United States district judge of the United States District Court for the Western District of Kentucky.

 Early life and education

 Born in Owensboro, Kentucky, McKinley received a Bachelor of Science degree from the University of Kentucky in 1976 and a Juris Doctor from the University of Louisville School of Law in 1979.

 Career

 McKinley was in private practice in Owensboro from 1979 to 1991.
 He was a Commissioner, Kentucky Oil and Gas Conservation Commission from 1982 to 1990.
 He was an Assistant county attorney of Daviess County, Kentucky from 1985 to 1987.
 He was a Hearing Officer, Natural Resources and Environmental Protection Cabinet from 1990 to 1991.
 McKinley was a judge on the Daviess County Circuit Court, Division I, Kentucky from 1992 to 1995.

 Federal judicial service

 McKinley is a United States District Judge of the United States District Court for the Western District of Kentucky.
 McKinley was nominated by President Bill Clinton on May 24, 1995, to a seat vacated by Ronald E. Meredith.
 He was confirmed by the United States Senate on August 11, 1995, and received his commission on August 14, 1995.
-He served as chief judge of the court from November 15, 2011 to November 15, 2018.
+He served as chief judge of the court from November 15, 2011, to November 15, 2018.
 He assumed senior status on June 9, 2019.